Updated: April 2019.

 You are now ready to publish your site.
 But don’t do it yet.

 Get a simple SSL certificate from any provider out there (again, the purpose of this article is not to recommend providers) and install it on you web hosting server.
 Most web hosts have an interface for this, if not, the support team should be able to do it in 5 minutes.
-The only requirement for an SSL certificate is a dedicated IP address, which costs about 2$/month.

 When everything is done, wait for 24 hours before adding your website to the HSTS preload list.
 This is a simple operation.